 - Schools with greater than 90% of their overall student body eligible for federal free- or reduced-lunch programs are automatically qualified for free programming.

 - Schools with less than 90% of their student body eligible for federal free- or reduced-lunches may qualify for subsidized programming on a sliding fee scale.

 If you have questions about the application or program, email Victoria Aslanides, Director of Education.

 Ticket request form

 Although requests are accepted starting in August, we may not be able to confirm until fall.
-If this is an issue, please let us know and we can adjust.
+Please let us know if this is an issue so we can adjust.

 Shows fill quickly and are distributed based on financial need, past relationship, and request submission date.
 Waiting lists are available for sold-out performances or if more dates are added.